 δ11 – Deformation at point 1 due to unit load at point 1.
 In this case, the bending moment diagram from case 1 is combining with itself;

 δ12 = δ21 – Deformation at point 1 due to unit load at point 2 (this is equal to the deformation at point 2 due to unit load at point 1).
 In this case, the bending moment from case 1 is combining with the diagram from case 2.

 δ22 – Deformation at point 2 due to unit load at point 2.
 Here, case 2 bending moment diagram is combining with itself;

 Δ1P – Deformation at point 1 due to externally applied load.
-Here, the bending moment from case 1 is combining with bending moment from externally applied load.
+Here, the bending moment from case 1 is combined with the bending moment from the externally applied load.

 Δ2P – Deformation at point 2 due to externally applied load.
-Here, the bending moment from case 2 is combining with bending moment from externally applied load.
+Here, the bending moment from case 2 is combining with the bending moment from the externally applied load.